Arx Project Update: A New Monorepo, Better Tooling, and the First Steps Toward a Bigger Ecosystem

 Classes #

-Lists, tensors, and dataframes #
+Lists, tensors, dataframes, and Arrow-backed containers #

-Arx now exposes list[...] and tensor[...] as distinct collection forms, including fixed-shape tensors such as tensor[i32, 2, 2] and runtime-shaped tensor parameters such as tensor[i32, ...].
-(GitHub)
+Arx exposes list[...] and tensor[...] as distinct public collection forms.
+It supports fixed-shape tensors such as tensor[i32, 2, 2], runtime-shaped tensor parameters such as tensor[i32, ...], and fixed-width numeric tensor element types such as i8, i16, i32, i64, f32, and f64.

 Control flow #